Friday, December 30, 2005

 Ben Elliott, former director of speech writing in the Reagan Administration, writes a good article entitled, December 15th Is a Day To Remember.
 He says that it "is a day in history that will change the world."
 And on the Power Line blog they describe it as "A Day To Be Proud".
 They tell an inspiring story of a Vietnam Vet and then conclude by saying, "It seems to me that we are witnessing the legacy of the hundreds of thousands of Americans who have served and sacrificed like Rescorla to make this day possible."

 It was a day of great victory, an awesome day for the cause of freedom and a day to be proud.
-And to all the naysayers (Murtha, Kerry, Dean, Pelosi, Kennedy, Durbin, etc.)you will be forgotten but W will be remembered as a man who protected America and the world and brought Freedom to Afghanistan and Iraq and possibly the Middle East.
+And to all the naysayers you will be forgotten but W will be remembered as a man who protected America and the world and brought Freedom to Afghanistan and Iraq and possibly the Middle East.

 P.S.
 Also read Oliver North's inspiring column entitled E-day in Iraq.